 Let $X$ be a smooth projective variety of dimension $n$.
-We denote the space of prime divisors on $X$ by $\prim(X)$.
-The numerical dimension of a nef divisor or $(1,1)$ class $L$ is defined by Let $m\leq n$ and let $\mathfrak{L}=(L_1,...,L_m)$ be a collection of nef classes on $X$.
-We shall also use the same notation $\mathfrak{L}$ to denote the complete intersection class
+We denote by $\prim(X)$ the space of prime divisors on $X$.
+The numerical dimension of a nef divisor or $(1,1)$-class $L$ is defined by Let $m\leq n$ and let $\mathfrak{L}=(L_1,...,L_m)$ be a collection of nef classes on $X$.
+We use the same notation $\mathfrak{L}$ to denote the complete intersection class